wheelercj/deploy/README.md

 url-shortener port [8228]:
 🗸 Port 8228 is available on app-server
 Remote parent folder [/home/chris/repos]:
-Checking the status of the url-shortener project on app-server The url-shortener project does not exist on app-server yet Syncing url-shortener to app-server:/home/chris/repos/url-shortener Waiting for you to choose the contents of the remote .env file
+The url-shortener project does not exist on app-server yet Syncing url-shortener to app-server:/home/chris/repos/url-shortener Waiting for you to choose the contents of the remote .env file